Home / OMSAS Application Guide / OMSAS – Schulich School of Medicine & Dentistry (Western University)

 The MD Curriculum concludes with:

-• Clinical Electives – Students broaden experiences, enhance competencies and explore careers at Schulich Medicine and other Canadian or international medical schools.
+• Clinical Electives – Students broaden experiences in clinical areas of medicine, enhance competencies and explore careers at Schulich Medicine and other Canadian or international medical schools.

 • Transition to Medicine – Prepares students to enter Residency.
 This component ensures satisfactory achievement of the cognitive, affective and psychomotor skills necessary to safely and competently evaluate patients with undifferentiated clinical presentations necessary for the transition to postgraduate medicine.